Augustine-Geeft/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html
 Script that copies all html files from the working directory to the parent directory, but updates the parent directory with newer versions of the files.

+100-lets_move
+Script that moves all files beginning with an uppercase letter to another directory.